Crusade vow: Privileges

 religious vows of lifelong commitment made by priests, monks and nuns.
 Like such vows, the crusader's vow entailed certain dietary and sexual restrictions, but also the spiritual privileges of a pilgrim.
 These included the right to interact with excommunicates, the right to take communion in lands under interdict and sometimes the right to a confessor with the power of absolution.

 Since the First Crusade, that church had endeavoured to provide legal protection of crusaders' property.
 Crusaders were granted the right to sell or mortgage otherwise inalienable possessions.
 By 1145, they were exempted from servicing debts while on crusade.
 Jewish lenders were sometimes forced to refund interest already charged.

 In 1215, Innocent III issued the bull Ad liberandam, exempting clergy who took crusade vows from paying taxes, from the obligation to reside in their jurisdiction and from pastoral duties (provided they appointed a vicar to perform them in their place), while permitting them to mortgage benefices.
 All these privileges could last for up to three years from taking the vow.
-Lay crusades also received the right to be tried only in ecclesiastical courts for certain offences and the right to delay lawsuits.
+Lay crusaders also received the right to be tried only in ecclesiastical courts for certain offences and the right to delay lawsuits.
 These privileges were so abused that they came to be heavily circumscribed in the course of the 13th century.
 The abuses of crusade privileges were a target of contemporary critics of crusading.